How to Start a Career in Acting [My Story Making the Numbers Work]

 Great post Stefanie!
 I’ve always been curious what stage actors make because all you here in the media is how much big movie stars make.

-1. Avatar Stefanie @ thebrokeandbeautifullife says:
+1. Stefanie @ thebrokeandbeautifullife says:

 Unless you’re famous (from being in movies first), you really don’t make much as a stage actor.
 Broadway salaries are different, but that’s also like 1% of the available work.